Postgraduate Course: Neuroanatomy (BIME11106)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Not available to visiting students

-The course will be based around five main topics:
+The course will be based around these main topics:

-- Gross anatomy of the central and peripheral nervous systems (including blood supply and meninges)
+- Gross anatomy of the central nervous system (including blood supply and meninges)

 - Spinal cord, spinal nerves and autonomic nervous system

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2021/22, Not available to visiting students (SS1)